Shortcut (computing): Microsoft Windows

 File shortcuts in Windows can store a working directory path besides the target path.
 Environment variables can be used.
 A hotkey can be defined in the shortcut's properties for shortcuts that are located in the Start Menu folders, pinned to the Taskbar or the Desktop.
 In Windows 2000 onwards, file shortcuts can store comments which are displayed as a tooltip when the mouse hovers over the shortcut.

-Generally, the effect of double-clicking a shortcut is intended to be the same as double-clicking the application or document to which it refers, but Windows shortcuts contain separate properties for the target file and the "Start In" directory.
-If the latter parameter is not entered, attempting to use the shortcut for some programs may generate "missing DLL" errors not present when the application is accessed directly.
+Generally, the effect of double-clicking a shortcut is intended to be the same as double-clicking the application or document to which it refers, but Windows shortcuts contain separate properties for the target file and the "start in" directory.
+If the latter parameter is not entered, attempting to use the shortcut for some programs may generate "missing DLL" errors, not encountered when the application is accessed directly.

-File system links can also be created on Windows systems (Vista and up).
+Filesystem links can also be created on Windows systems (Vista and up).
 They serve a similar function, although they are a feature of the file system.
-Windows shortcuts are files and work independently of the file system, through Explorer.

 Beginning with Windows 7, some shortcuts also store Application User Model IDs (AppUserModelIDs).
 Instead of the target command line, AppUserModelIDs may directly be used to launch applications.
 Shortcuts with AppUserModelIDs are used by some desktop programs and all WinRT Modern/Universal Windows Platform apps for launching.

 Although Windows does not provide convenient tools to create it, Explorer supports a "folder link" or "shell link folder": a folder with the system attribute set, containing a hidden "desktop.ini" (folder customization) file which tells Explorer to look in that same folder for a "target.lnk" shortcut file pointing to another folder.
 When viewed in Explorer, the shell link folder then appears to have the contents of the target folder in it—that is, the customized folder becomes the effective shortcut.
 This technique is used by Microsoft Windows for items like WebDAV folders.
 The advent of file system links in Windows Vista and up has made shell link folders less useful.

-There is another type of file that is similar to a “.lnk” file, but has the extension “.cda”.
+There is another type of file that is similar to a .lnk file, but has the extension .cda.
 This is used to reference a track (song) on a CD (in standard CDDA / RedBook format).

-Unix

-Some desktop environments for Unix-like operating systems, such as GNOME or KDE provide freedesktop.org .desktop files.
-These can be used to point to local or remote files, folders, and applications.
-Symbolic links can also be created on Unix systems, which serve a similar function, although they are a feature of the file system.

-List of X window managers that support .desktop shortcuts

-Following are some of the window managers which support the use of shortcut icons on the desktop: